 You can use aluminum foil in your crock pot.
-Cooking with aluminum foil has been shown to increase the aluminum contents of food by as much as 378%.
-However, medical researchers generally consider aluminum foil to be safe to cook with, and the increased aluminum exposure has not been shown to cause health problems.
+Cooking with aluminum foil can increase the aluminum contents of food.
+Medical researchers consider aluminum foil safe to cook with, and increased aluminum exposure has not been shown to cause health problems.

-With that said, I personally don’t use aluminum foil in my crock pot, and there’s a few reasons for that.
+With that said, I personally don’t use aluminum foil in my crock pot, and there are a few reasons for that.
 So, let’s dig into more details on this subject.
 Here’s what we’ll cover:

 Is It Safe to Put Aluminum Foil in a Crock Pot?